-- This is to include all calls to an operator or Customer Service Officer. - This measure includes all calls that were abandoned after an operator option was selected. - Calls to third parties, such as contractors or agents acting on behalf of the distributor, are not to be included.
-However, calls received by a contractor that is providing all or part of the distributor's customer service operations, i.e. an outsourced call centre, are to be included.
+- This is to include all calls to an operator or Customer Service Officer. - This measure includes all calls that were terminated after the customer selects an option indicating they wish to speak to an operator. - Calls to third parties, such as contractors or agents acting on behalf of the distributor, are not to be included.
+However, calls received by a contractor that is providing all or part of the distributor's customer service operations, i.e., an outsourced call centre, are to be included.

-Unanswered call means where the customer has terminated the call before it was answered by an operator or, in the case of an IVR system, includes all calls where the customer selected an option indicating they wished to speak with an operator, but then subsequently terminated the call before it was answered by an operator.
+Call that is unanswered means where the customer has terminated the call before it was answered by an operator or, in the case of an IVR system, includes all calls where the customer selected an option indicating they wished to speak with an operator, but then subsequently terminated the call before it was answered by an operator.
 Calls to an IVR system that are terminated by the customer prior to selecting a relevant operator option are not included.